rhel-labs/instruqt/intro-to-databases/03-create-a-database/assignment.md

 ```bash
 mysql -p
 ```
->Note: the -p at the end of the command allows you to log into MySQL with a password When prompted, enter the password you supplied earlier and then press enter:
+>Note: the -p at the end of the command allows you to log into MySQL with a password.

+When prompted, enter the password you supplied earlier and then press enter:
 ```bash
 rhel